What is a Broker?

 Who Regulates Structured Settlement Brokers?

 As a licensed insurance agent, licensed broker or producer, a structured settlement broker who places structured settlement annuities as part of the consideration for the release of legal claims, is regulated by the laws of the states in which he/she/they are licensed.
 The states control the sales and solicitation process and have the power to fine, suspend or revoke licenses.
 The annuity issuer can pull appointments as well.

 What is a structured settlement annuity?

 A structured settlement annuity is a contract issued by a life insurance company, the primary use of which is as a qualified funding asset to fund obligations to pay future periodic payment obligations under a settlement agreement and pursuant to a qualified assignment agreement.
 Qualified assignment agreements are governed by the rules set forth in IRC Section 130.
 In rare circumstances, where are future periodic payment obligations are unassigned, the structured settlement annuity may be owned by the Defendant or its insurer.
 Structured settlement annuities can only be placed by individuals and entities (1) holding an active life insurance license and (2) appointed/authorized by the annuity issuer for structured settlement annuities.
 Read more about structured settlement annuities

 Can a structured settlement annuity be sold?

 No, a structured settlement annuity cannot be sold.
-A structured settlement annuity purchased as a qualified asset is owned by an assignment company.
+A structured settlement annuity purchased as a qualified asset is owned by a qualified assignment company.
 The terms of the settlement agreement when the structured settlement was established do not grant the annuitant any ownership interest in the annuity contract.
-Only the rights to the payments may be sold, subject to the structured settlement protection act in the state of domicile.
+Only the rights to the structured settlement payments may be sold, subject to the structured settlement protection act in the state of domicile.